Al Pacino: Personal life

+Relationships

-Pacino has three children.
-The eldest, Julie Marie (born 1989), is his daughter with acting coach Jan Tarrant.
+Pacino has four children.
+The eldest, Julie Marie (born October 16, 1989), is his daughter with acting coach Jan Tarrant.
 He has twins, son Anton James and daughter Olivia Rose (born January 25, 2001), with actress Beverly D'Angelo, with whom he had a relationship from 1997 until 2003.
+He has a son, Roman (born June 15, 2023) with his producer girlfriend Noor Alfallah, who is 53 years younger than he is.
+Pacino, at age 83, is one of the oldest fathers on record.
 He has never been married.

 Pacino had a relationship with his The Godfather Trilogy co-star Diane Keaton.
 Their on-again, off-again relationship ended after the filming of The Godfather Part III.
 Keaton said of Pacino, "Al was simply the most entertaining man ...
 To me, that's, that is the most beautiful face.
 I think Warren [Beatty] was gorgeous, very pretty, but Al's face is like whoa.
 Killer, killer face."
-He has had relationships with Tuesday Weld, Jill Clayburgh, Marthe Keller, Kathleen Quinlan, and Lyndall Hobbs.
+He has had relationships with Jill Clayburgh, Tuesday Weld, Marthe Keller, Veruschka von Lehndorff, Kathleen Quinlan, Lyndall Hobbs, and Penelope Ann Miller.
 Pacino had a ten-year relationship with Argentine actress Lucila Polak from 2008 to 2018.

+Substance abuse issues

 Pacino has admitted to abusing drugs and alcohol early in his career, partly because he found his sudden fame after The Godfather difficult to cope with.
 He achieved sobriety in 1977.

-Awards and nominations
+Health

+Pacino revealed in 2024 that he almost died of COVID-19 in 2020; his near-death experience has led him to not believe in an afterlife.

+Acting credits and accolades

-Pacino has won and been nominated for many awards during his acting career, including nine Oscar nominations (winning one), 18 Golden Globe nominations (winning four), five BAFTA nominations (winning one), two Primetime Emmy Awards for his work on television, and two Tony Awards for his stage work.
+Pacino has won and been nominated for many awards during his acting career, including nine Oscar nominations (winning one) and five BAFTA nominations (winning one) for his film work; 19 Golden Globe nominations (winning four) and seven SAG Award nominations (winning two), each recognizing both his film and TV work; three Primetime Emmy Award nominations (winning two) solely for his work on television; and three Tony Award nominations (winning two) for his stage work.
 In 2007, the American Film Institute awarded Pacino with a lifetime achievement award and, in 2003, British television viewers voted Pacino as the greatest film star of all time in a poll for Channel 4.